Rare and benign Lesions of the Jaws registry

 What will that involve?

-The first step is to contact your Information Governance or Audit department at your hospital to register the audit.
-The protocol and data protection impact assessment (DPIA) below should be helpful with that application.
+The first step is to contact your Information Governance or Audit department at your hospital to register the project (to help, feel free to cc Fabien).
+The protocol and data protection impact assessment (DPIA) above should be helpful with that application.

 How does the project run?

-QOMS FlexFacs webinar: Management of rare benign lesions of the jaw and the launch of a new national registry (Speakers: Professor Mark McGurk, Mr Vinod Patel, Mr Michael Ho, Professor Keith Hunter & Dr Fabien Puglia)
+QOMS FlexFacs webinar: Management of rare benign lesions of the jaw and the launch of a new national registry (Speakers: Prof Mark McGurk, Mr Vinod Patel, Mr Michael Ho, Prof Keith Hunter & Dr Fabien Puglia)

 If you have any questions or thoughts you’d like to share with us, please contact Fabien Puglia, QOMS Project Manager